refinery-platform/refinery-platform/docs/tutorial.md

   ![NavBar](screenshots/NavBar_skitch.png)

 ## 1. Creating a Metadata File
-- Organize all the metadata to be associated with the data set into a delimited (e.g. tab-delimited) text file.
-This metadata table
+- Create a metadata table within a delimited (e.g. tab-delimited) text file in which rows correspond to data files to be uploaded and columns provide metadata attributes, respectively (a template metadata file can be found [here][refinery-sample-metadata.tsv]).
+The naming and ordering of the columns can be arbitrary, but the metadata table
-  - must have at least 3 columns to describe *(1) sample identifiers, (2) filenames, (3) species identifiers*
+  - *must* have 3 columns to describe *(1) sample identifiers, (2) filenames, (3) species identifiers*
-    - Tip: Column order can be arbitrary but assigning these attributes to the first 3 columns of the table (same order as listed above) will slightly simplify the data set upload
+    - Tip 1: Assigning these attributes to the first 3 columns of the table (same order as listed above) will slightly simplify the data set upload
+    - Tip 2: *Filenames* should point to data files either located on your local computer or on a web server accessible via public URLs
+  - can contain as many additional columns as desired
-  - must provide column names as its first row
+  - *must* provide column names as its first row
-  - must use column names that are unique and do *not* contain special characters
+  - *must* use column names that are unique and do *not* contain special characters
-    - Tip: Column names can be arbitrary but those that are descriptive yet concise will be most effective
+    - Tip: Descriptive yet concise names will be most effective

-- A template metadata file can be found [here][refinery-sample-metadata.tsv].
-  - __Column order__
-  - __Tutorial Data Set: tab-delimited__ `tutorial.tsv` __metadata file already created__
+> __Tutorial Data Set:__ skip this step -- tab-delimited `tutorial.tsv` metadata file provided

-> __Column Order__: The attribute and file name columns in the metadata file can be provided in any order and the column headers can be chosen by the investigator.
-However, given that the data set importer (see next section below) will map column 1 to _sample name_, column 2 to _data file_, and column 3 to _organism_, it can save time during import if this information is provided in the first three columns in this order.

 ## 2. Uploading a Data Set
 1. From the *__Launch Pad__*, Click *__Upload__* from the *__Data Sets__* panel